ids-s1-21/project-XEMteam/proposal/proposal.md

     ## 2      2  97  0.1766849
     ## 3      3 372  0.6775956

-#### Visualising the data together – Recreating a G.Bron’s historic chart
+#### Visualising the data together – Recreating G.Bron’s historic chart

 Within our project, we would also like to recreate our version of G.Bron’s chart of “The Loss of the ‘Titanic’”, from The Sphere, 4 May